 The Taïmyr is a long-furred dog which is more athletic than you might expect from its size.
 45 Kg is not uncommon.
 Its thick fur makes it very good for putting up with the coldest part of winter in the high Arctic.
 Marco POLO remarked that these dogs were “tall as donkeys” and AMUNDSEN used them during his passage to the Northern-West.

-The Nenet Laika-Taimyr Mixes (Aknil, Elting, Tog, Koukoun, Eden etc) were originally reindeer herding dogs used by Nenets peoples (from the Samoyeds group) – whose origins are from the European Russian Artic and western Siberian areas.
+The Nenet Laika-Taimyr Mixes (Aknil, Elting, Tog, Koukoun, Eden etc.) were originally reindeer herding dogs used by Nenets peoples (from the Samoyeds group) – whose origins are from the European Russian Artic and western Siberian areas.
 Although traditionally not a sled dog, these dogs adapt themselves perfectly to working with the sleds because they are intelligent, with a fiery temperament and good stamina for the hardest and coldest parts of winter.
-They are modest-bodied dog of between 25kg and 35kg, with a thick coat and tail which are more or less constantly matted despite our best efforts!
+They are a modest-bodied dog of between 25kg and 35kg, with a thick coat and tail which are more or less constantly matted despite our best efforts!

 The development of new ‘types’ of husky continues to this day as certain people vary one trait over another.
 Finland, for instance, developed its own crossbreed called the Tamaskan dogs, specifically designed to morphologically resemble a wolfdog.
 This is a very young breed and the foundation stock consisted of seven dogs imported from Lapland, seven dogs from Blustag Kennel, four dogs from the UK and two dogs from the US.
 Two additional foundation dogs were added in 2006, one in 2008 and two more in 2009.

-In our farm, we have a particularly diverse range of huskies given that we are also a rescue centre.
+In our farm, we have a particularly diverse range of huskies given that we are also a rescue center.
 Shown here, left to right are, therefore, Patapov & KGB (Taimyrs), Olive, our smallest female Alaskan Husky (who repeats often across the group, for a size comparison), Timon (a non-pure breed Siberian male), Samson…a male dog that is in-between a typical Alaskan husky and Eurohound, Tengri (classic male Alaskan husky), Bono, (a typical non-pure Siberian male), Olive again, then Chocolate, a very short-haired Alaskan male, Trouble, a typical Alaskan female, Olive again, and again, then Jupi, a large Alaskan and Tala, a female short-haired working line Malamute, Koukoun a female Nenet-Laika-Taimyr mix and Princess a female non-pure-breed Siberian.

 They are all working sled-dogs and can all be loosely defined as ‘huskies’, even if some of them are very far from the client’s initial perception of what a sleddog is.